biotope/biotope-element/README.md

 import Component from '@biotope/element';
 ```

+Alternatively you can use unpkg to insert `biotope-element` into your HTML for quick testing through
+our minified ES5 file available [here](https://unpkg.com/@biotope/element/lib/biotope-element.min.js).

 ## Your first component
 To use `biotope-element`, you have to extend it with your custom class.